mikeacosta/data-model-songplays/README.md

 ## Objective

-The goal of this project is to design a database schema and create an ETL pipeline that enters data from the activity and song metadata JSON files, and deliver tables in a Postgres database against which the analtyics team can run optimized queries for performing song play anaysis.
+The goal of this project is to design a database schema and create an ETL pipeline that enters data from the activity and song metadata JSON files, and deliver tables in a Postgres database against which the analtyics team can run optimized queries for performing song play analysis.

 ## Data model